This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 Register and verify your site on Google Search Console

 If you have a Google account you can use their Search Console tools free of charge.
-If you don’t have a Google account you can get one for free and I highly recommend getting it and setting up Google Search Console.
+If you don’t have a Google account you can get one for free and I highly recommend getting one and setting up Google Search Console (GSC).

 GSC provides lots of excellent information for webmasters about their sites and, particularly, any problems that Google finds with them.

-If you already have a Gmail account then you’re all set – all you need to do is go into your account settings and add Google Search Console.
+If you already have a Gmail account then you’re all set – all you need to do is go into your account dashboard and add Google Search Console.

 Once you’ve set up GSC and verified your site, and assuming you’ve already set up your sitemap (that I referred to earlier), then you need to enter your sitemap URL and submit it.
-This will prompt the Google bot to visit your site earlier than it might otherwise do for a new site.
+You do this on the ‘Sitemaps’ screen, and it will prompt the Google bot to visit your site earlier than it might otherwise do for a new site.

 When Google Search Console has been active for a few days it will report any problems it finds on your site, which you can then fix.